mattvenn/zero-to-asic-www/README.md

 ## Submitting Changes
 1. Push changes from your local repository to your fork
-2. Submit a pull request at the [zero-to-asic-www](https://github.com/mattvenn/zero-to-asic-www) repository
+2. Submit a pull request

 # github actions